cisco-open/ResponsibleAI/Rai Documentation/docs/RaiModule/Robustness of AI.rst

         .. image::  /images/rai_demo_3_Moment.png

-- To mitigate this imbalance problem, we can go back to data science project and perform some form of mitigation strategy.
+- To mitigate this imbalance problem, we can go back to the data science project and perform some mitigation strategies.
-- Here we are using Reweighing algorithm and after fitting the model once again.
+- Here we are using Reweighing algorithm after fitting the model once again.
-- we can ask RAI to compute the metrics once again and evaluate our model.
+- We can ask RAI to compute the metrics again and evaluate our model.

 .. container:: toggle, toggle-hidden